Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 1. Data Residency

-• What it is: The guarantee that data and metadata are stored and processed exclusively within a defined geographical area (e.g., Germany).
+• What it is: The guarantee that data and metadata are stored and processed exclusively within a defined geographical area (e.g., Germany or the EU).

 • Why it matters: Prevents access by foreign authorities based on laws like the US CLOUD Act.
 Ensures compliance with GDPR.

-• Implementation: Use of cloud regions in Germany (e.g., Frankfurt, Berlin).
+• Implementation: Use of cloud regions in Germany (e.g., Frankfurt, Berlin, Brandenburg).
 Contractual assurances from the provider.
+Note that residency alone does not prevent access by the operator or by third-country law — see pillars 2 and 3.

 2. Control & Transparency